Peak months for conferences and events

 The temperate weather provides a welcome escape from chilly, grim late autumn days in the northern hemisphere, so September, October and November are ideal months for holding your event in South America.
 Indeed, conferences and international events abound during this period.

 The 2015 Annual Meetings of the World Bank Group and the International Monetary Fund, for example, took place in Lima in October 2015.
 At the same time – and for the first time in the Americas – the International Federation of Translators (FIT) held the Twelfth International Forum on Legal Translation And Interpreting in that city.
 Preparations are already underway for the Summer Youth Olympic Games, which will take place in October 2018 in Buenos Aires.

 Simultaneous interpreters are generally recruited well in advance for these events.
 Hotels also get booked up fast.
 Buenos Aires hotel occupancy rates, for example, tend to exceed 90% from September to November.
-In short, if you’re organizing your event in South America during those months, it’s a good idea to start planning early.
+In short, if you’re organising your event in South America during those months, it’s a good idea to start planning early.

 Sourcing “exotic” or “rare” languages for simultaneous interpretation

 While two-way interpretation is quite standard in South America, language needs beyond Spanish and English can present challenges.
 Italian and French are considered “exotic” in this region; Russian, Chinese and Arabic are even more difficult to source.
 In Argentina, for example, there are very few highly experienced Arabic or Chinese interpreters, and they work from Spanish only.